pantheon-systems/drupal-9-with-circleci-orb/README.md

 # Experimental Repo For Running Drupal 9 with Pantheon's Build Tools and CircleCI Orb

 This repository is a stripped down version of the fuller [pantheon-systems/example-drops-8-composer](https://github.com/pantheon-systems/example-drops-8-composer) which shows how Drupal 8 can be run on Pantheon with various git hosts and CI services using [Pantheon's Build Tools](https://pantheon.io/docs/guides/build-tools).
-This repo shows only GitHub + Pantheon and uses Build Tools wrapped in [Pantheon CircleCI Orb](https://github.com/pantheon-systems/circleci-orb).
+This repo shows only Drupal 9 + GitHub + Pantheon and uses Build Tools wrapped in [Pantheon CircleCI Orb](https://github.com/pantheon-systems/circleci-orb).

 At this point this repository is meant for experimentation only.